 pax 3 review

-Review of My PAX 3 After 4 Years of Vaping
+Review of My PAX 3 After 6 Years of Vaping

-Among the myriad of various options for getting THC and terpenes and cannabinoids and flavonoids into your bloodstream are all kinds of vaporizer devices, both new and old, large and small, cheap and expensive, and ultimately, quality vs. crap.
+Among the myriad of various options for getting THC and terpenes and cannabinoids, and flavonoids into your bloodstream are all kinds of vaporizer devices, both new and old, large and small, cheap and expensive, and ultimately, quality vs. crap.

-America had been undermining the devil’s cabbage for decades prior, so the news of recreational legalization swept the country in a viral fashion, which made launching the PAX 1, alongside news of raising $46.7 million in “series C” funding like a tech startup, culminated in a perfect storm of PR.
+America had been undermining the devil’s cabbage for decades prior, so the news of recreational legalization swept the country in a viral fashion, which made launching the PAX 1, alongside news of raising $46.7 million in “series C” funding like a tech startup, culminate in a perfect storm of PR.

-I’d smoked pre-rolls, but my tolerance was so virgin at the time the pre-rolls always blasted me into space.
+I’d smoked pre-rolls, but my tolerance was so virgin at the time that the pre-rolls always blasted me into space.
 I’m talking past the moon and into unknown universes.

 It wasn’t always pleasant.
 The weed was too good.
 I was too weak.

 I won’t lie; the cost was hard to swallow.
-But, one painful transaction later, I had myself a brand new Santa Cruz grinder and one unopened sexy green PAX 3.
+But, one painful transaction later, I had a brand new Santa Cruz grinder and one unopened sexy green PAX 3.

 In summary, the reasoning behind buying a PAX included, listed in order of weight: